dontlaugh/flask-on-k8s/README.md

 Releases are git tags with a semver structure.

-Releases run through the **tag-release** workflow on CircleCI, which also runs tests.
-In the release workflow, the final container has the semver tag instead of a raw git hash + build number..
+Releases run through the **tag-release** workflow on CircleCI.
+In the release workflow, the final container has the semver tag instead of a raw git hash + build number.

 Release by pushing a tag to GitHub.